tyage/slack-patron/README.md

 $ ./node_modules/.bin/gulp watch
 ```

-### Import Slack backup file in command line
+### Import Slack backup file in CLI

-The size of Slack backup file is big and sometimes it is impossible to upload it with patron's page.
+The size of Slack backup file is big and sometimes it is difficult to upload it with patron's page.

-But you can import Slack backup file in command line.
+But you can import Slack backup file in CLI.

 ```sh
 $ bundle exec ruby app/import.rb PATH_TO_BACKUP_FILE